klusta-team/spikedetekt2/dev/file_format/kwikformat_hdf5.md

 ### KWIK

-Below is the structure of the KWIK file.
-Everything is a group, except fields with a star (*) which are either leaves (datasets: arrays or tables) or attributes of their parents.
+Below is the structure of the KWIK file.Everything is a group, except fields with a star (*) which are either leaves (datasets: arrays or tables) or attributes of their parents.

+[X] is 0, 1, 2...

     /kwik_version* [=2]
     /name*